isomerpages/moe-yishuninnovajc/pages/terms-of-use.md

 <p>8.
 YIJC reserves all rights to deny or restrict access to this Web Site to any particular person, or to block access from a particular external address to this Web Site, at any time, without ascribing any reasons whatsoever.</p>

 #### **Disclaimer of Warranties and Liability**
 <p>9.
 The Contents of this Web Site are provided on an "as is" basis without warranties of any kind.
-To the fullest extent permitted by law, YIJC does not warrant and hereby disclaims any warranty:
+To the fullest extent permitted by law, YIJC does not warrant and hereby disclaims any warranty: <br>
-(a) as to the accuracy, correctness, reliability, timeliness, non-infringement, title, merchantability or fitness for any particular purpose of the Contents of this Web Site;
+(a) as to the accuracy, correctness, reliability, timeliness, non-infringement, title, merchantability or fitness for any particular purpose of the Contents of this Web Site; <br>
 (b) that the Contents available through this Web Site or any functions associated therewith will be uninterrupted or error-free, or that defects will be corrected or that this Web Site and the server is and will be free of all viruses and/or other harmful elements. </p>
 <p>10.
 YIJC shall also not be liable for any damage or loss of any kind caused as a result (direct or indirect) of the use of the Web Site, including but not limited to any damage or loss suffered as a result of reliance on the Contents contained in or available from the Web Site.</p>